Waterfalls of the Black River

-Fragrant hemlock and pine fill million-acre Ottawa National Forest.
-The Black River is so scenic it's part of two national trails — the North Country Trail for hiking and the Black River National Forest Scenic Byway for driving.
+Part of the million-acre Ottawa National Forest, the Black River is so scenic it's part of two national trails — the North Country Trail for hiking and the Black River National Forest Scenic Byway for driving.

-The Black River's five waterfalls were the draw for me and some friends one March.
-Coursing over slabs of volcanic rock, they punctuate the last two miles of the river before it flows into Lake Superior.
+The waterfalls were the draw for me and some friends one March.
+Coursing over slabs of volcanic rock, they punctuate the last three miles of the river before it flows into Lake Superior.

 My friends and I stayed across from Great Conglomerate Falls at Bear Track Cabins, in an old logging-camp bunkhouse and a 1938 chinked-timber former tavern that once catered to loggers and fishermen.

 Now it's a roomy lodge, with a wood stove, a piano and decor that includes snowshoes, a stag head, a vintage radio and twinkle lights wrapped around thick ceiling beams.

 Once, the scenic byway that passes its front door was a wagon road, connecting Lake Superior to the iron mines on the Gogebic Range.
 A fishing village formed around the river's mouth, and 200 people once lived around Black River Harbor.

 Today, it's a recreation area operated by the U.S. Forest Service and frequented by boaters and campers.
 The most spectacular waterfall is the last, Rainbow Falls, less than a mile away.

 From the road, we climbed down a long flight of wooden steps and stood staring at its furious waters, pounding over a 40-foot ledge and into a frothing pool.